Buxton: A Lost Utopia

 Buxton

 The town of Buxton in southeastern Iowa was unique in that a majority of its residents were African American.
 The Consolidation Coal Company worked for the Chicago and Northwestern Railroad.
 Having a hard time recruiting white miners, Consolidation Coal sent agents to southern states to hire African-American workers.
 In 1873, it founded the town of Buxton and opened nearby mines.
 It grew quickly and, according to one source, became the largest coal town west of the Mississippi.
-In the 1905 census, the town boasted 2,700 African American and 1,991 whites.
+In the 1905 census, the town boasted 2,700 African American people and 1,991 white people.
 The town supported African-American doctors, lawyers and other professionals, and an African-American YMCA with a gymnasium, an indoor swimming pool and many programs for Buxton residents.
 The town was proud of its baseball team, the Buxton Wonders.
 White residents included immigrants from Sweden and elsewhere, and they existed peacefully with the African-Americans throughout the community’s history.

 Buxton coal production peaked during WWI but afterward, mechanization and conversion of train engines to diesel fuel decreased the demand for coal.
 Several severe fires ravaged the community and the mines.
 By 1919, Buxton’s population had declined to only 400.
 The last mine closed in 1927.
 Residents moved away but fondly remembered their Buxton days.
 Many African Americans moved to Des Moines or Waterloo.
 Very little physical evidence of the town remains today.